Check Your UK Change

 It’s worth mentioning that it’s illegal to pass on fake coinage and that the Royal Mint advises that any coins that are deemed forgeries should be handed in to the local Police Station (although, even with 45 million potential fakes in circulation, I doubt many are handed in!).

 To combat this huge amount of counterfeiting, the Royal Mint has announced in March 2014 that it will issue a new £1 coin design, which will be released into circulation in 2017.
 The new 12-sided coin, similar in styling to the old pre-decimal three pence, is to be the world's first to have three-level security (overt, covert, and forensic), which the Royal Mint hopes will make it very difficult to counterfeit, or at least very easy to detect fakes.
+There have been some reports that since the introduction of the new £1 coin in March 2017, that there are what appear to be counterfeits surfacing, however the Royal Mint have been quick to deny such accusations, however there has been conclusive evidence of a number of production error coins, which i possibly where the confusion has arisen?

 The Great British Coin Hunt